R3BLcreative/plugin-infinite/README.md

 ## CUSTOMIZING

-To customize the plugin, Infinite looks for a directory labeled "infinite-child" in your current theme or child theme directory.
+To customize the plugin, Infinite looks for a directory labeled "infinite" in your current theme or child theme directory.
 If you are using a pre-built theme that is managed by a third-party, it is recommended that you create a child theme that references your main theme.
 This will prevent your customizations from being deleted when the main theme gets an update.

-Depending on your needs, your "infinite-child" directory can be structured as follows:
+Depending on your needs, your "infinite" directory can be structured as follows:

-- infinite-child
+- infinite
   - admin
     - css
     - images